Media Access Control Security (MACsec) on Chassis Cluster

 Configure MACsec Using Static Connectivity Association Key Security Mode

-You can enable MACsec encryption by using static connectivity association key (CAK) security mode on a point-to-point Ethernet link connecting devices.
-This procedure shows you how to configure MACsec using static CAK security mode.
+You can enable MACsec encryption on a point-to-point Ethernet link by using static connectivity association key (CAK) security mode.
+This procedure explains how to configure MACsec using static CAK mode.

-MACsec on dual control link is configured on control port 0 [em0] and control port 1 [em1].
-MACsec configured on revenue interfaces is used for forming fabric links.
-Fabric links are configured on fabric ports (mge-0/0/1 and mge-7/0/1).
+In a chassis cluster with dual control links, MACsec is configured on control port 0 [em0] and control port 1 [em1].
+MACsec configured on revenue interfaces is used to establish fabric links, which are configured on fabric ports mge-0/0/1 and mge-7/0/1.

 To configure MACsec by using static CAK security mode to secure a device-to-device Ethernet link: